 Cold sores in a newborn baby can cause serious illness and death.
 This may be the case even when treated with medicine.

 How can I help prevent cold sores in my child?

-If someone in your household has herpes simplex, you can protect your child by making sure he or she is not exposed.
+If someone in your household has herpes simplex, you can protect your child by making sure they are not exposed.
 Keep in mind that the virus may be in saliva even when there are no cold sores.
 Tell your child not to kiss, share cups or utensils, or share washcloths or towels with the person.
 Tell your child not to touch a cold sore.

 If your child has a cold sore, make sure he or she does not:

 - Share cups or eating utensils

 - Share wash cloths or towels

 - Kiss others